FLDS(1): print fields

 DESCRIPTION

 Flds prints the requested fields for the given files.
 Fields are specified as ranges.
-A range may be a single line number, counting from 1, or a pair of start and end field numbers separated by a ",
+A range may be a single line number, counting from 1, or a pair of start and end field numbers separated by a "," character.
+Negative field

 numbers count backwards from the end of the line (the last is